jeff-hykin/xome/readme.md

 # Xome

-Xome ("Zome") lets you build project-specific homes using nix that are reproducible and shared with a team.
+Xome ("Zome") brings the power of Nix's [home-manager](https://github.com/nix-community/home-manager) to projects -- build project-specific homes that are shared with a team and reproducible.

 ## Example Usage

 ### 1. Super Simple Home